lvarin/csc-cloud/index.md

 # Exercises

-Exercises supplement and build upon the introductory slides on topics related to the course.
+Practical exercises supplement and build upon the introductory theory slides on topics related to the course.

 * Virtual Machines